The Two RV Gypsies: Full-Time RVers

 Brasstown Bald Visitor center sign

 The two RV Gypsies returned to Brasstown Bald the next day, and got much better photos than they would have on the previous day.
 Plus the shuttle was working, so they did not have to hike up the mountain trail.
-However, they did have to hike down the trail, because the shuttle stops at 5 p.m.
+However, they did have to hike down the trail, because the shuttle stopped at 5 p.m. on this date.

 Brasstown Bald Tower Brasstown Bald Tower

-The road up Brasstown Bald which is only used by the shuttle.
+Below: The road up Brasstown Bald which is ONLY used by the shuttle.

 road up Brasstown Bald whichfor the shuttle Brasstown Bald sign